Arjunm03/course-registration-bot/README.md

 # Course Registration Bot

 Hi!
-This is a simple bot that registers your courses for you.
+This is a simple bot that registers your Gatech courses for you.

 To use follow these steps:
 1) input login credentials into credentials.txt